frequent/tabview/README.md

 tabs for Jquery Mobile

-version based on JQM 1.2.0 Beta (September 2012)
+version based on JQM 1.3.0 Beta (January 2013)

-1. How to use
+1. How to use - Tabs
 Add `data-type="horizontal"` to a collapsible set.
 Currently a maximum of 5 tabs are possible (based on JQM grid).

+2. How to use - Events Only
+Add `data-create="false"` to a collapsible set or collapsible.
+This will only add events and methods, but NO markup.
+Use this if you build enhanced widget (a) on the server,  (b) yourself on the client from cacheable HTML templates.

 2. Options
 Tabview supports most of the regular collapsible set options: